codewars/docs/content/languages/python/authoring/index.md

 ### Imports

-It is strongly recommended to import solution modules explicitly.
-Possible modules are:
+For further compatibility reasons, it is strongly recommended to import solution modules explicitly.
+Available modules in the context of Codewars are:
 - `solution`, containing the user's submitted solution,
 - `preloaded`, containing preloaded code,
 - `codewars_test`, containing the [Codewars Python testing framework](/languages/python/codewars-test/).